About the 1-Minute Film Competition

 ATOM also runs state, national and international conferences for media and education professionals, and organises screenings of feature films and documentaries for teachers and lecturers throughout Australia via online bookings.
 Educators can sign up to ATOM’s email lists here.

-ATOM runs the ATOM Awards – open to all screen content producers in Australia and New Zealand – with forty-five categories, including many specifically for primary, secondary and tertiary students.
+ATOM runs the ATOM Awards – open to all screen content producers in Australia and New Zealand – with dozens of categories, including many specifically for primary, secondary and tertiary students.
 The ATOM Awards have been a staple in the Australian screen industry since 1982.

 Notable finalists and winners include: